webcompat/webcompat.com/CONTRIBUTING.md

 #  Linux: http://pillow.readthedocs.org/en/3.0.x/installation.html#linux-installation
 # install rest of dependencies
 pip install -r config/requirements.txt
-# In Ubuntu, if ImportError: No module named flask.ext.github occurs, it means the dependencies in requirements.txt are installed in /usr/lib instead of <project_repository>/env/python<version>/site-packages.
+# In Ubuntu: if ImportError: No module named flask.ext.github occurs, it means the dependencies in requirements.txt are installed in /usr/lib instead of <project_repository>/env/python<version>/site-packages.
 # In this case, use virtual environment's pip from <project_repository>/env/lib/pip folder of the project repository instead of the global pip.
 ```

 #### Installing Grunt

-We use [Grunt](http://gruntjs.com/) as a task runner to perform certain things (minify + concat JS assets, for example).
+We use [Grunt](http://gruntjs.com/) as a task runner to perform certain tasks (minify + concat JS assets, for example).
 You need to have [Node.js](https://nodejs.org/en/download/) installed to be able to run Grunt.
 Once that's done, `npm` can be used to install Grunt and other build dependencies.

 First install the `grunt-cli` tool: